A3lequenne/javascript_exercices/README.md

 - Changes the background's color of the webpage based of the user's input
 - Changes the background's color of the webpage when clicking on a button (randomly chosen)

+## Dates
+- Changes the greeting message depending on the hour
+- Same but asked to work with minutes aswell